-A large number of individuals will require treatment from an emergency dentist in their lifetime following a serious injury or the accidental breakage of a tooth, but many people may not know where to go for assistance when their dental practice is closed.
+A large number of individuals will require treatment from an emergency dentist in their lifetime, following a serious injury or the accidental breakage of teeth.
+However, many people are unaware of where to go for assistance when their dental practice is closed.
 In many cases, people may not consider an incident concerning their oral health severe enough to seek assistance immediately after an incident, which could put their teeth at risk.
 For this reason, it is necessary to be aware of the signs of dental injury and the actions to carry out as a result.
-Dental professionals recommend that patients ensure their oral health is maintained to the best of their ability in a bid to prevent minor issues exacerbating over time.
+Dental professionals recommend that patients should ensure their oral health is maintained to the best of their ability in a bid to prevent minor issues exacerbating over time.

 Alternatively, dental practices may have an emergency out-of-hours hotline that can be contacted during the night if a patient has been in an accident and requires urgent treatment.
 Using this service, individuals will be able to follow useful steps to ensure treatment is possible.
 Patients should not attempt to treat a problem themselves and should seek the assistance of a professional as soon as possible.
 DIY procedures can be extremely painful and, in many cases, make the issue worse and more difficult to correct.

 It is vital for patients to increase their awareness about the incidents that can be classed as a dental emergency, as it could be the difference between finding a speedy solution and sustaining permanent damage.
 In addition, worried individuals will enjoy peace of mind when they discover their injury is nothing to worry about.